jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Watching the Roman legions crossing the mighty Rhine river mystified the Germans.

-The barbarians struggled getting flimsy boats across the wide river couldn't understand what the heck this "thing" was that let people walk on water.
+The barbarians couldn't understand what the heck this "thing" was that let people walk on water.
 It would be like us today seeing 10,000 people teleport to Mars.
-We'd be scared (to say the least) because human psychology needs to understand a technology [before we can comfortably use it.](https://www.youtube.com/watch?v=4ZcOKhYI57Y)
+We'd be scared (to say the least) because human psychology needs to learn a technology [before we can comfortably use it.](https://www.youtube.com/watch?v=4ZcOKhYI57Y)

 Caesar defeated the Germans by educating them about technological evolution.
 He showcased Roman mastery of the Classic Age, and Germans being hundreds of years behind in the Iron Age.
 So impressed by Rome's levers of almost magical powers, the Germans made peace that lasted for generations.